VladimirBangPow/DataStructures/README.md

 - B-tree*, B#-tree, etc.: Variants focusing on different performance characteristics or implementation details.

 Overall, the B-tree’s design is tailored for environments where data must be read from and written to large, slow storage blocks (such as disk pages).
 By storing multiple keys per node and keeping the tree height small, B-trees reduce expensive I/O operations, making them ideal for large-scale data storage systems.

+#### In a B-Tree, we need to differentiate between leaf nodes and internal nodes for several reasons:

+1. Traversal Logic

+- When searching for a key, if you reach a leaf node and still haven’t found the key, you know the key is not in the tree.
+- Conversely, if a node is not a leaf (i.e., an internal node), you know there are child pointers you can (and should) follow to continue your search.
+2. Insertion and Split Rules

+- Insertion behaves differently depending on whether the node is a leaf or internal.
+- In a leaf node, you can directly insert the new key (if there is room).
+- In an internal node, you typically descend into a child.
+If that child is full, you split it first, then move down to the correct child.
+- Knowing if a node is a leaf is critical for deciding these steps.
+3. Deletion Logic

+- When deleting a key, if it is found in a leaf, you simply remove it.
+- If found in an internal node, you have to swap with a predecessor (or successor) key or merge children.
+- The deletion algorithm for B-Trees is more involved, but it always checks whether a node is leaf to decide which case applies.
+4. Implementation Simplification

+- Marking a node as leaf = true or false makes the code simpler: you don’t have to guess if the children[] array is valid or not.
+- A leaf node has no valid children, whereas an internal node must keep track of them.
+- This single boolean flag allows quick checks anywhere in the code to determine how to handle that node.

+So, the leaf flag makes it efficient and clear to handle B-Tree nodes differently when they do or do not contain child pointers.

 ![BTree1](diagrams/BTree.png "BTree1")
 ![BTree2](diagrams/BTree2.png "BTree2")